Chapter Ninety Seven - Jeb

 Rick gave me a quick glance and replied, “There’s no doubt about that!”
 He moved my hand so I could feel how hard he was.
 “Does that answer your question?”

-I squeezed him hard and said, “Take me home so we can take good care of you!”
+I squeezed him hard and said, “Take me home so I can take good care of you!”

 A great place to go in Atlanta: http://www.swingingrichards.com/